Colored Coins: Сolored coin wallet

 Colored coins can be handled through wallets in the same manner as Bitcoin monetary resources can be managed through bitcoin wallets.
 Wallets are used to manage the addresses associated with each pair of keys (public and private) of a Bitcoin user, as well as the transactions associated with their set of addresses.
 Rather than dealing with cryptocurrencies, colored coin wallets add a layer of abstraction, managing digital assets, such as stocks, altcoins, which are created on the Blockchain, intellectual property and other resources.

 While bitcoin wallets are required to use a unique Bitcoin address for each transaction, colored coin wallets frequently reuse their addresses in order to re-issue coins of the same color.

-To issue colored coins, colored addresses must be generated and stored in colored wallets administered by a color-aware client such as Coinprism.
+To issue colored coins, colored addresses must be generated and stored in colored wallets administered by a color-aware client such as Colu or Coinprism.

 Protocol implementation

 Protocol implementations are associated with wallet software, so that the end user does not have to be concerned about transaction structuring or manual resource manipulation.
-There is, however, some concern about the interoperability of the existing implementations, owing to the fact that colored coins transactions are operationalized using the variety of different algorithms.
+There is, however, some concern about the interoperability of the existing implementations, as colored coins transactions are operationalized using the variety of different algorithms.
 Transactions between unsupported wallets may result in the loss of currency coloring features.

 Colored coins require a unified wallet that can distinguish between items other than bitcoins.
-In June 2015, a Torrent-based version of Colored Coins was developed to cover the protocol's use while Bitcoin has not yet been widely adopted by the market.
+In June 2015, a Torrent-based version of Colored Coins was developed by Colu to cover the protocol's use while Bitcoin has not yet been widely adopted by the market.
 Making the protocol compatible amongst different Bitcoin implementations is one approach to increase the usage of Bitcoin for digital asset management.